andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 ## Extra insight

-Conway's Law + Subdomains + Bounded Contexts are sometimes in a 1:1:1 ratio.
-The organization has optimized for communication within itself, and has likely reduced its dependencies on other organizational units.
+Conway's Law, paraphrased: "Software systems tend to look like the organizations that produce them"

 --

+DDD modeling oftentimes reveals domains that follow organizational layouts.

+Your software systems follow organizational optimizations.

+--

 Thus this is a very natural place to draw a seam!

+???

+The organization has optimized for communication within itself, and has likely reduced its dependencies on other organizational units.

 ---